 He built and developed software for a 3D printer capable of generating miniature objects (for use cases he can tell you about in person).

-With the penetration at which cloud software continues to be consumed today, company’s have become major prosumers of data.
-Mina’s focus is on the next generation of security the enterprise will need to adopt to ensure data is protected and reputations are kept intact.
-He recently led investments into cyber security businesses Red Sift and Senseon.
+With the penetration at which cloud software continues to be consumed today, companies have become major prosumers of data.
+Mina’s focus is on the next generation of security the enterprise will need to adapt to ensure data is protected and reputations are kept intact.
+He has led investments into cyber security businesses Red Sift and Senseon.

 When he is not obsessing about data and security, the engineer in Mina naturally pulls him towards entrepreneurs who pursue what are often IP-rich or ‘deep tech’ ideas - which if pulled off, would lead to profound shifts in the way in which industries and societies operate.
 This theme includes investments he has led in Agile Analog, which is automating analog IP design for the semiconductor industry; SLAMcore, which uses computer vision to provide spatial understanding for autonomous robotics; and Synthesia, which uses deep learning to create a new generation of synthetic media - enabling new methods of communication.

 Prior to joining MMC, Mina worked at Lazard in London, advising companies on Equity Capital Markets and M&A transactions.
 He was previously an aerodynamics engineer for Williams Formula 1 team, working on race-car design & development as well as control software and testing.
 Mina has a First-Class Honours in MEng Aeronautical Engineering from Imperial College London